grizzCode/Ive_been_setup/REACT.md

 ```javascript
 this.props.history.push('/')
 ```
--Push to new router route passed in as argument.
+Push to new router route passed in as argument.

 **goBack()**
 ```javascript
 this.props.history.goBack()
 ```
--Goes back to previous location.
+Goes back to previous location.

 **match()**
 ```javascript
 this.props.history.match.params.id
 ```
--The most important thing about this prop is the ability to access url params ( Route: /products/:id ) Note that calling ':id' in the route must match the 'id' in .match.params.**id**
+The most important thing about this prop is the ability to access url params ( Route: /products/:id ) Note that calling ':id' in the route must match the 'id' in .match.params.**id**

 **location()**

--Location will give you information about the current url in your browser.
+Location will give you information about the current url in your browser.